ArcadeAntics/this.path/README.md

     root of "B", so the script in "A" fails.

 [`package:rprojroot`](https://CRAN.R-project.org/package=rprojroot) is
-the R package upon which `package:here` is built.
-It provides a list of project root criteria `rprojroot::criteria`. `package:rprojroot` is not useful on its own since, like `here::here()`, it does not work when the working directory is set outside the context of the project.
-However, you can combine it with `package:this.path` to get the best results.
-An
+the **R** package upon which `package:here` is built.
+It provides a list of project root criteria `rprojroot::criteria`.
+It is not useful on its own since, like `here::here()`, it does not work when the working directory is set outside the context of the project.
+However, you can combine it with `package:this.path` to get the best results:
-example:

 ```R
 ## substitute 'rprojroot::criteria$is_r_package' with your criterion